rsnyder/juncture-docs/components/video-player.md

     }
 </style>

-The `ve-video` tag creates a viewer that is able to play video content, including streaming video from YouTube and Vimeo.
+The `ve-video` tag creates a viewer that is able to play video content, including streaming video from YouTube.

 ## Attributes